pmq20/node-packer/node/doc/api/http.md

   * `maxFreeSockets` {number} Maximum number of sockets to leave open in a free state.
 Only relevant if `keepAlive` is set to `true`.
     **Default:** `256`.
+  * `timeout` {number} Socket timeout in milliseconds.
+    This will set the timeout after the socket is connected.

 The default [`http.globalAgent`][] that is used by [`http.request()`][] has all of these values set to their respective defaults.